robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 blue, green, red, 0.
 This matches the BMP file type with 8 bits per pixel The total size of data must be width \* height.
-* bits = **16**: The data must contain 2 bytes per pixel with packed color data (rrrrrggggggbbb) in little endian format (the byte with blue first).
+* bits = **16**: The data must contain 2 bytes per pixel with packed color data (rrrrrggggggbbbbb) in little endian format (the byte with blue first).
 This order matches the 16 bit BMP file type.
 The total size of data must be width \* height \* 2.
 * bits = **24** (default): The data must contain 3 bytes per pixel